exasol/bucketfs-java/doc/system_requirements.md

 Rationale:

-Unless a test is about an 3rd-party software that accesses BucketFS from the outside, providing bucket credentials is unnecessary overhead in integration tests.
+Unless a test is about a 3rd-party software that accesses BucketFS from the outside, providing bucket credentials is unnecessary overhead in integration tests.

 Covers: